+The Complaints Committee is the only committee of Council that has been delegated power to make decisions.
+All other Committees serve an advisory role and make recommendations to Council to allow for an informed decision making process.
 The Audit and Risk Management Committee provides an independent oversight of the financial systems of the Town on behalf of the Council.
 It assists Council in fulfilling its corporate governance, stewardship, leadership and control responsibilities in relation to the Town's financial reporting and audit responsibilities.